Contents

 Generally speaking, a single-rooted tooth can usually be treated in about an hour while larger molars may require two or more visits for complete removal of infection and restoration.

-Root canals are typically done under local anesthesia so that you don't feel any discomfort during treatment.
+Root canals are typically done under local anaesthesia so that you don't feel any discomfort during treatment.
 Your dentist will use special instruments to remove all debris and bacteria from inside your tooth before sealing it up with a temporary filling or permanent crown.

 What is the next step after a root canal?